hungngocphat01/sifas-on-pc/readme.md

 ## Make your own root-checker-less version of LLAS

-To play LLAS with key mapping on Android-x86, root access is required.
+To play LLAS with key-binding on Android-x86, root access is required.
 However, LLAS has a built-in root-checker that prevent you from entering the game if your device has root access.
 So firstly, we have to disable that built-in root-checker of LLAS.

 ### Tools